rdyro/gemma/README.md

-# Recent Revisions
+# Gemma in NNX with Sharding

-- model parameters now wrapped in "flax.linen.LogicallyPartitioned" for partitioning using logical axes names
+- model parameters now implemented in [NNX](https://flax.readthedocs.io/en/)!
-- new quickstart for sharded model loading and batched autoregressive decoding: [sharded_model_quickstart.ipynb](./sharded_model_quickstart.ipynb)
+- new quickstart for sharded model loading and batched autoregressive decoding: [sampling_with_sharding.ipynb](./colabs/sampling_with_sharding.ipynb)

 ---